fredericjacquet2/Finance-transfo-course/slides/2_Digitalisation of the Finance function processes.md

 Usual apps run more & more in Saas mode (Software as a service, or Cloud app services).
 Saas mode replace the "on-premise" architecture, based on a Software hosted within the company's facilities.
-"Partial" cloudisaiton can also be implemented with Paas (Platform as a sercie) or Iaas (Infrastrucutre as a service).
+"Partial" cloudisation can also be implemented with Paas (Platform as a sercie) or Iaas (Infrastrucutre as a service).
 See [IaaS, PaaS, SaaS Explained and Compared](https://apprenda.com/library/paas/iaas-paas-saas-explained-compared/)

 *From an accounting perspective, Saas has implications as it shifts CAPEX towards OPEX*